ionic-team/ionic-docs/src/content/installation/android.md

     export ANDROID_SDK_ROOT=$HOME/Library/Android/sdk
     ```

 1. Add the Android SDK command-line directories to `PATH`.
-Each directory corresponds to the category of [command-line tool](https://developer.android.com/studio/command-line/).
+Each directory corresponds to the category of <a href="https://developer.android.com/studio/command-line/" target="_blank">command-line tool</a>.

     ```bash
     # avdmanager, sdkmanager